Reimagining Corbridge Roman Town

 Shining a light on unseen objects

-You'll be able to study finds such as this ornate perfume vase up close for the first time.
+Study finds such as this ornate perfume vase up close for the first time.
 The vase was found in a cremation burial and dates back to the first half of the 2nd century AD.
 Grave goods like this were believed to accompany the dead into the afterlife - the owner of this elaborate vase must have been very wealthy.

 Excavations at Corbridge